Mbuso21/Setup_on_ubuntu/README.md

 # Setup_on_ubuntu

-I'm trying to make sure that when I move from PC to PC at school I automate my setup.
+I'm trying to make sure that when I get a new PC, I'm able to set-up in minutes for work

+Also, I dont like searching for things I've already done.